 traversee.
 In Elixir, the compiler will warn you that there's a more natural option: it will suggest methods in the context that look like your mistyping using the jaro distance.
 It's a shame that the Purescript compiler does not do such things, even more because the type system would allow to suggest some very smart and elegant choices.
 No such explanation is given by purescript compiler.

-As I mentioned earlier, forgetting to import Prelude will award you with some weird messages like
+As I mentioned earlier, forgetting to import Prelude at the start will award you some very weird messages like

-Purescript leaves you alone in the jungle of its methods and functional jungle.
-If you don’t know what a
+Purescript leaves you alone in the jungle of its methods and functional gibberish.
+If you don't know what a

 Foldable or a

 <$> is, you better learn the language with tutorial first!
-It feels like the language wasn’t build for programmers first, but for Haskell programmers with strong theorical background.
-Could you easily tell the difference between a
+It feels like the language wasn't build for programmers first, but for Haskell programmers with strong theorical background.
+Could you easily guess what's the difference between a

 The most representative to me is the